hamidfzm/Flask-HTMLmin/README.md

 Installation
 ------------
-To install Flask-HTMLmin, simply:
+To install Flask-HTMLmin, simply use pip:

     pip install Flask-HTMLmin

-Or use pipenv (recommended):
+Or use pipenv:

     pipenv install Flask-HTMLmin

+Or use poetry:

+    poetry add Flask-HTMLmin

-Or alternatively, you can download the repository and install manually by doing:
+Or alternatively, you can download the repository and install it manually by doing:

     git clone git@github.com:hamidfzm/Flask-HTMLmin.git
     cd Flask-HTMLmin